World Boxing: World Boxing

 In November 2024, the majority of the Asian Boxing Confederation (ASBC) voted to remain part of the IBA.
 ASBC President Pichai Chunhavajira resigned after the meeting.
 In December 2024, Asian Boxing was formed with Chunhavajira elected to head the organization.
 In January 2025, a Pan American Boxing Confederation was established by the 17 national federations from the Americas that were members of World Boxing at that time.

 On 24 February 2025, World Boxing announced an agreement with Exceed Boxing to manage its events and the organisation's commercial rights (such as sponsorships and broadcast rights).

 On February 25, 2025, World Boxing was admitted as a member of the Alliance of Independent Recognized Members of Sport (AIMS), after an Extraordinary Assembly to discuss several key developments.

 On 26 February 2025, the IOC announced that it had granted provisional recognition to World Boxing as an international federation for boxing, citing its ongoing progress on membership reach and commitments to competitive integrity; van der Vorst stated that "there is still a lot of work to do, and everyone is as committed as ever to continuing to work together and doing everything within our power to deliver a better future for our sport and ensuring that boxing remains at heart of the Olympic movement."

 On 10 March 2025, World Boxing was granted provisional membership of the Association of IOC Recognised International Sports Federations (ARISF), pending ratification by the ARISF general assembly.

-On March 15th 2025, Pan American Boxing Confederation was the first confederation to hold its Inaugural Congress in Panama City, PANAMA, where the following leadership team was elected:
+On March 15, 2025, Pan American Boxing Confederation held its Inaugural Congress in Panama City, Panama, where the following leadership team was elected: